benkoo/mcard-core/examples/mcard_crud_app/README.md

 2. Access the web interface:
    - Open `http://localhost:5000` in your browser
+   - Toggle between Table and Grid views using the view switcher
    - Create new cards using the "New Card" button
-   - View and manage existing cards in the main list
+   - Configure grid dimensions (2-5 rows/columns) in Grid view
    - Use search and pagination to navigate large collections

 ## Development

 ### Adding New Features
-1. Modify app.py for new routes and logic
+1. Modify `app.py` for new routes and logic
 2. Add/update templates in the templates directory
-3. Update static assets as needed
+3. Follow the modular component pattern in `templates/components`
+4. Maintain consistent styling with Bootstrap 5
-4. Test thoroughly with different content types
+5. Test thoroughly across different view modes

 ### Best Practices
-- Follow Flask application structure
+- Follow RESTful routing conventions
-- Use Bootstrap components consistently
-- Handle errors gracefully
+- Implement proper error handling
-- Provide user feedback for actions
+- Use template inheritance for consistency
-- Maintain responsive design
+- Maintain responsive design principles
-- Document new features
+- Document new features and changes

-## Security Considerations
-- Input validation for all forms
-- Safe file handling for binary content
-- Protection against common web vulnerabilities
-- Proper error message handling